BrianLipscombe/power_standz/README.md

 * For The Record

     This milestone project was difficult.
 It seemed neverending and I'd love to move forward from it now.
 I'm proud of what I was able to accomplish even if it lacks distinction and fails.
 I had countless setbacks, including a Code Institute servers error that prevented me from accessing the course at the worst possible time.
-So while writing this and submitting my project last minute, I'm doing so while at work in between helping one banged up patient after another in the emergency department at a level II trauma hospital, in the middle of the night.
+So while writing this and submitting my project last minute, I'm doing so while at work in between helping patients in the emergency department at a level II trauma hospital, in the middle of the night.
+I was also never able to utilize tutor support even though I tried once.

 ## Acknowledgements